 Competition Policy & Research

-- Section 28 requires the Commission to conduct studies for promoting competition in all sectors of the economy; and
+§28 requires the Commission to conduct studies for promoting competition in all sectors of the economy and §29(b) empowers the Commission to promote competition by reviewing policy frameworks making suitable recommendations for fostering competition.

 Comments and queries may be sent to: